magda-io/magda-config/README.md

 # Magda Config

 This is a simple boilerplate that allows you to quickly set up a Magda instance - the idea is that you can fork this config, commit changes but keep merging in master in order to stay up to date.
+If you are new to Magda, you might also be interested in [our tutorial repo](https://github.com/magda-io/magda-brown-bag).

 ## ⚠️ Warning: Compatibility Issues  ⚠️